d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

         return npx.relu(linear)
 ```

 Naming the parameters allows us to access them by name through dictionary lookup later.
-It's a good idea to give them instructive names.
+It is a good idea to give them instructive names.
 Next, we instantiate the `MyDense` class and access its model parameters.

 ```{.python .input}
 dense = MyDense(units=3, in_units=5)